bboynam99/Trails/README.md

 ## TODO list:

+- wasad to move

+*** new features
+- space down: show teleport area (red X?), space up: teleport! (not 100% sure, needs testing)
+- player limit (queue system)
+- reconnect support
+- add fun combos (teleport modifiers)
+- phone support

+*** needs testing:
 - RED: when you trigger it, it seems to transfer points somehow

-- fix screen scroll!!
 - test force resync
-- space down: show teleport area (red X?), space up: teleport! (not 100% sure, needs testing)

-- wasad to move
-- phone support
-- test with high lag

-- player limit
-- server crash message
+*** known bugs:

+*** admin commands (new feature)
 - broad cast restart countdown with custom message
-- reconnect support
 - crash logs

-- add fun combos (teleport modifiers)
+purple-red
+purple-green
+purple-yellow
+purple-blue
+purple-orange
+red-green
+red-yellow
+red-blue
+red-orange
+green-yellow
+green-blue
+green-orange
+yellow-blue
+yellow-orange
+blue-orange

+Replaces teleport.
+Trigger a slow channel on a nearby player.
+The player dies when complete.
+Repalces teleport.
+Trigger a channel on a nearby player.
+If complete, you will swap position with the other player.
+Steal all of another player's power ups. on teleport, spawn a brick wall behind you. replaces teleport.
+Spawn a circle shape wall around you.
+Kamikazee: quickly smash yourself into a wall, killing anyone in your path.
+You will not survive.
+Your next teleport will clear the entire map, consuming your precious powerups in the process.
+Replaces teleport.
+Drops a landmind that explode when a player comes near.